isg-software/progresspie/README.md

 You may create you own content plug-in:

 With the older version of this API (of ProgressPieSVG V1.x), a content plug-in is simply a single function for drawing the content.
-Sine V2.0.0, ProgressPieSVG supports an extended API where your plug-in is an object consisting of a `draw` method for drawing the content and (for now) one second optional method which can be used to indicate to ProgressPieSVG in advance that the actual chart does not have to be drawn at all, that _only_ your content plug-in's draw method should be executed.
+Sine V2.0.0, ProgressPieSVG supports an extended API where your plug-in is an object consisting of a `draw` method for drawing the content and optional further methods for controlling whether the content should be drawn into the foreground (on top of the chart, default) or in the background (with the chart on top), or even whether the chart should be drawn at all in case the content plug-in is full sized.

 The plug-in function resp. object _should_ be in the namespace `jQuery.fn.progressPie.contentPlugin`.
 If it is, the user may simply state the its name as a string literal in the `contentPlugin` option.
 Otherwise the options needs to hold a JavaScript reference to the content plug-in (function or object).